WICG/nav-speculation/prerender-until-script.md

 In this example, `/heavy-script-page.html` will be prerendered, but its scripts will not run until the user clicks the link and the page is activated.

+### Workflow Breakdown

+Here is a step-by-step breakdown of how a user agent would process the `heavy-script-page.html` example:

+**Phase 1: Prerendering (Pre-Activation)**

-More specifically, the user agent processes the page as follows:
+1. The user agent begins parsing the document.
+2. The `deferred-script` script is found.
+The browser starts fetching `deferred-script.js` and queues it for execution after the document has finished parsing and activation.

-1. The `deferred-script` script is parsed and added to the queue of scripts that will be executed after page parsing is complete.
-Parsing then resumes.
+3. The `async-script` script is found.
+The browser starts fetching `async-script.js`.
+Once downloaded, it is ready to be executed immediately after the page is activated.
-2. The `async-script` script is parsed and added to the queue of scripts that will be executed after prerender activation.
-Parsing then resumes.
-3. The `first-image` element is parsed, `image1.jpg` is fetched and loaded, and parsing resumes.
+4. The `first-image` element is found, and the browser starts fetching `image1.jpg`.
-4. When the `first-blocking` script is parsed, the parser pauses and waits for prerender activation.
+5. The parser encounters the `first-blocking` script.
+At this point, because the `scripting mode` is `paused-until-activation`, the parser is paused.
-5. While waiting for activation, the user agent may optionally prefetch `image2.jpg`.
+6. While waiting for activation, the user agent may optionally prefetch `image2.jpg`.
+7. During this entire phase, **no script elements are executed**.

+**Phase 2: Activation**

-6. The prerendered document is activated.
+8. The user clicks the link, and the prerendered document is activated.

+**Phase 3: Script Execution (Post-Activation)**

-7. The parsing of `first-blocking` script resumes, and the script is executed.
+9. The parser resumes.
+The `first-blocking` script is the first to be executed.
+10. After `first-blocking` finishes, the parser continues from where it left off, processing the rest of the document.
+11. The `async-script` script (if it has finished downloading) is executed. `async` scripts execute as soon as they are ready post-activation, independently of the document parsing order.
+12. Once the document has finished parsing, the `deferred-script` script (if it has finished downloading) is executed. `defer` scripts always execute after the document is fully parsed, in the order they appeared in the HTML.

 ## Detailed Design Discussion

 The `prerender_until_script` action is implemented as an extension to the existing prerendering specification.
 The key technical changes are:

 *   A new `prerender_until_script rules` list is added to the `speculation rule set` struct.
-*   A `scripts paused` boolean is added to the `prerender candidate` struct to track whether scripts should be paused.
+*   A `should pause scripts` boolean is added to the `prerender candidate` struct to track whether scripts should be paused.
 *   A `scripting mode` is added to the `navigable` struct, with a state of `paused-until-activation`.

-*   When a page is prerendered with `prerender_until_script`, all script execution is paused.
-This means that no `<script>` tags are executed, and no timers or promises are allowed to execute their callbacks.
-The JavaScript engine is effectively "frozen" until the document is activated.
-Upon activation, script execution resumes as if there was no interruption.
+A key design consideration for this feature is defining the precise scope of what "pausing script execution" entails.

+The most straightforward approach, and the one currently specified, is to defer the execution of all `<script>` elements.
+This means the browser will still fetch external scripts, but will not execute any of parser-blocking, `async`, or `defer`, until the page is activated.

+However, web pages execute JavaScript in many ways beyond the `<script>` tag.
+This includes inline event handlers (e.g., `onclick`), timers (`setTimeout`), and promise resolutions.
+A more comprehensive approach would be to "freeze" the entire JavaScript engine, pausing all task queues related to script execution.
+While this provides the strongest guarantee, it is a complex implementation challenge.

+The behavior of inline event handlers is a particularly important open question.
+The most predictable behavior for developers might be to defer these as well, but this requires careful specification. **We are actively seeking feedback from the community on the expected behavior for these cases.**

+The current specification focuses on the essential mechanism of deferring `<script>` element execution.
+The more nuanced behaviors for other script-initiated tasks are a topic for further discussion and will be detailed in future revisions of the spec.

-*   Upon activation, the `finalize activation` algorithm sets the `scripting mode` to `enabled` and resumes script execution.
+Upon activation, the `finalize activation` algorithm sets the `scripting mode` to `enabled` and resumes script execution, processing the queue of scripts in the appropriate order.

 ## Developer Impact